zmoore-usgs/coastal-hazards/README.md

 - coastal-hazards-n52
 - coastal-hazards-liquibase

-Each of the listed projects includes two different Dockerfiles: `Dockerfile` and `Dockerfile.local`
+Each of the listed projects includes two different Dockerfiles: `Dockerfile` and `Dockerfile.remote`

-For Java projects `Dockerfile.local` is the same as `Dockerfile` except that instead of pulling a specified pre-built version of the project from a remote repository it instead utilizes a Docker Multistage Build to build the project from the source code in the repo and then copy the built artifact into the container.
+For Java projects `Dockerfile` is the same as `Dockerfile.remote` except that instead of pulling a specified pre-built version of the project from a remote repository it instead utilizes a Docker Multistage Build to build the project from the source code in the repo and then copy the built artifact into the container.
 The liquibase project doesn't use Maven for building and doesn't require a Multistage build, it just copies the sources into the container instead of pulling a specific version of the sources from the remote Git repo.
 The `docker-compose-local.yml` file at the root of the project enables building of the `.local` versions of each supported project by overriding the target Dockerfile for `docker-compose build` and `docker-compose up`.

 The Docker Multistage Build for Java projects works by first creating a maven-based build container (such as `portal_build`), copying all of the project POM.xml files into the container, and then running a command to pull down all of the required dependencies for the specified projects via Maven.
 After that step is completed the source code for the specific project (and the source for any of the other projects that are required) is copied into the container and then built via Maven.

 This order is important because it allows us to significantly speed up builds after the first build (unless the POM files change).
 By copying in the POM files first and then downloading all of the necessary dependencies we take advantage of Docker Layer Caching to allow subsequent Docker builds to skip that entire (very long) step and unless the POM files change.

-The docker images built from both the `Dockerfile` and `Dockerfile.local` use the same image name which means that regardless of which version you build the name used to bring them up via docker-compose remains the same.
+The docker images built from both the `Dockerfile` and `Dockerfile.remote` use the same image name which means that regardless of which version you build the name used to bring them up via docker-compose remains the same.

 To build the images from local sources:

-1. Execute `docker-compose -f docker-compose.yml -f docker-compose-local.yml build`
+1. Execute `docker-compose build`
     - This should begin the process of building.
 This process will take some time, possibly in upwards of 15-20 minutes depending on network speed.